Becoming a CFA® Charterholder

 5. Abiding by the CFAI’s Code of Ethics

-Passing the CFA Exams
+Passing the CFA exams

 Often the first steps in obtaining the CFA charter is registering for and passing all three levels of the CFA exam.
 While the CFA Level 1 exam is more about subject knowledge and understanding, the CFA Level 2 exam is more about application and analysis.
 The CFA Level 3 exam on the other hand focuses more on information synthesizing and assessment.
 Keep in mind that these are difficult examinations, and candidates are advised to spend an average of 300 hours studying for each exam.

-Submitting Letters of Reference
+Submitting letters of reference

 You must provide two to three letters of reference from someone who can speak to your expertise and integrity.
 When you apply for membership, you will be required to submit professional references, who will then be asked to remark on your job experience and professional conduct.
+You cannot serve as a reference for your own application.

 Abiding by the Code of Ethics

 The Code of Ethics and Professional Conduct serves as the worldwide ethical standard for investment professionals.
-As a CFA Program candidate or member of the CFA Institute, you must adhere to the Code and Standards that require you to put your clients' interests and the profession's integrity ahead of your own.
+As a CFA Program candidate or member of the CFAI, you must adhere to the Code and Standards that require you to put your clients' interests and the profession's integrity ahead of your own.
 It requires your actions to be respectful and professionally competent.

-Applying for a Membership with the CFAI
+Applying for a membership with the CFAI

 CFA Membership and Fee Structure

 Obtaining a CFAI membership is unquestionably one of the most beneficial phases in your CFA journey.
 It allows you to be a member of the society that helps enhance professional standards in over 150 worldwide financial marketplaces.
-It also facilitates networking and volunteering, which keeps you up to speed on investment management, any particular CFA program, and charter developments.
+It also facilitates networking and volunteering, which keeps you up to speed on investment management, any particular CFA Program, and charter developments.
 Finally, you also get the gratification of knowing that you have contributed your time, skills, and expertise.
+But how do we go about applying for membership?

-Types of CFA Membership
+Types of CFA memberships

 To represent the breadth of investment professionals' expertise, CFAI provides two membership levels: